kavipriyario/GroupDNA/README.md

 ### WhatsApp Chat Analyzer

-GroupDNA is a Python-based project that analyzes WhatsApp group chat data and discovers interesting messaging and activity patterns among group members.
+GroupDNA is a Python project that analyzes WhatsApp group chat data and identifies useful messaging and activity patterns among group members.

 ---

 ## About

-This project analyzes an exported WhatsApp group chat and converts raw chat messages into useful insights.
+This project analyzes an exported WhatsApp group chat and extracts useful information from the messages.

-The analysis focuses on understanding:
+The analysis focuses on:

 - Group activity
 - Individual member activity